Haymarket North Extension: Reading plans and third track

 A third express track was built as part of the extension; it would have been extended north to provide express service to Reading.
 The 2.25 miles actually built run from just south of Community College to just north of Wellington.
 The engineering design firm insisted on the third track as a necessary futureproofing, but some officials accused the firm of using it to increase the project cost to increase their consulting fee.
 In September 1972, the MBTA announced the previously private decision that due to a lack of immediate funding to continue the line past Oak Grove, express service would not be run, as the time savings from Malden would be limited and the third track space through Malden was needed for commuter rail.
 In 1982, a General Accounting Office report criticized the MBTA for spending $2.3 million in federal funds on the third track, though the MBTA argued that the inability to run express service was due to political forces beyond MBTA control.

 The third track is occasionally used for other purposes like testing new equipment and rerouting trains during extreme weather conditions.
 In 2007, it was used to test new Blue Line cars.
 During the Assembly station project, outbound trains were shifted to the third track and inbound trains to the normal outbound track to allow construction work on the station.

 Assembly station

 In the early 2000s, Somerville began planning the Assembly Square development, built on the abandoned site of the former Somerville Assembly automobile plant.
 A key piece of the development was an infill station at the site between Sullivan Square and Wellington to reduce the number of car trips generated.
 After two years of construction, Assembly station opened on September 2, 2014.
-It was the first fully new station on the MBTA subway system since 1987, and the first infill station since Science Park in 1955.
+It was the first fully new station on the MBTA subway system since 1987, and the first infill station since Quincy Adams in 1983.
 Assembly station has an island platform between the two main tracks; during construction, outbound trains were diverted onto the normally-unused third track, and inbound trains onto the outbound track.
 The station has a boxy form, with a similar shape to the original Extension stations but built in a different style.